meghnalal/4meggy/README.md

 2- We would also build cloud native scalable infrastucture to support seamless performance and uptime. (scalable)

 3- Automation of deployment, testing, infrastructure provisioning (IaC), and monitoring reduces manual errors, improves consistency, and lowers operational overhead.(high velocity delivery)

 ---
 18. What DORA metrics do you care about and why?

+### 🟦 Learning Takeaway
+Two main metrics :
+Velocity :
+- Deployment frequency: how often we deploy and its not about doing a lot of deployments everyday but to just have a consistent releases get delivered to customer.
+- Lead time for changes: how quickly idea goes to production and if they dont what it is holding it back and how can automate that like testing or reviews?
+Stability:
+- Change Failure Rate: How often deployment caused failure in prod - low this means changes dont impact stability of user experience
+- How long does it take to recover from failure?
+MTTR is team effective at restoring failures?
+-
+---
 19. If you were leading the Marcus platform team, what would you focus on in your first 90 days?

+### 🟦 Learning Takeaway
+I would focus on understanding the platform deeply, and delivery value fast.
+I would look at pain points slowing down delivery or effecting stability and work with team to improve automationand observability all this to impact customer experience
+---